Talented and Gifted (TAG) Assessments Information and Student Survey

 The Naglieri Nonverbal Ability Test (NNAT) is a brief, nonverbal measure of general intellectual ability that is helpful in identifying students who have the potential for advanced achievement in school.
 The test has no verbal content, it consists of geometric shapes that are universal, and its directions are pictorial with minimal verbal instructions.
 This makes it accessible to a wide variety of students including those with limited educational experiences and those who come from diverse cultural, socioeconomic, or linguistic backgrounds.

-Testing is in an online format and takes approximately 30 minutes to administer.
+Testing is in an online format and takes approximately 45 minutes to administer.
 The test consists of 48 multiple choice questions in pictorial form.
-Students can check their answers before completing the test.
+Generally, all students in a class take the test at the same time.

 When is my child being tested?